flowchart LR

 You open your laptop, connect to WiFi, and type www.google.com into a browser.
 Before the page renders, five protocols must fire in sequence: DHCP, ARP, DNS, TCP, and HTTP.
 Each protocol solves a different problem, uses a different strategy, and makes different structural choices.
 Figure 2.1 shows the network scenario — a laptop on a local network, a WiFi router that serves as the first hop, and servers reachable through the Internet.
 This scenario — familiar from an introductory networking course — is the framework’s first test case.
 Walk through it concretely, then ask: why do these five protocols look so different from each other?

-The laptop starts with nothing.
-It has no IP address, no router address, no DNS server address.
-It cannot send a targeted request because it does not know whom to ask.
-DHCP (Dynamic Host Configuration Protocol) resolves this bootstrap problem.
+The laptop starts with zero configuration — it lacks an IP address, a router address, and a DNS server address.
+Sending a targeted request requires knowing whom to ask, and the laptop lacks that knowledge.
+DHCP (Dynamic Host Configuration Protocol) (Droms 1997) resolves this bootstrap problem.
 The client constructs a DHCP Discover message and broadcasts it on the LAN using destination MAC address FF:FF:FF:FF:FF:FF — the Ethernet broadcast address that every device on the local network receives.
 The encapsulation stack is DHCP → UDP → IP → Ethernet.
 A router on the LAN runs the DHCP server, receives the broadcast, and replies with three critical pieces of information: the client’s assigned IP address, the first-hop router’s IP address, and the DNS server’s IP address.
 Why UDP and not TCP?
 TCP requires an established connection, and establishing a connection requires the client to already have an IP address — the very thing it lacks.
 UDP’s connectionless delivery sidesteps the circular dependency.

-The client now knows the router’s IP address (say 10.0.0.1) but cannot send an Ethernet frame to the router without its MAC address.
-Ethernet frames are addressed by MAC, not by IP.
-ARP (Address Resolution Protocol) bridges this gap.
+The client now knows the router’s IP address (say 10.0.0.1) but still needs the router’s MAC address to send an Ethernet frame.
+Ethernet frames are addressed by MAC, and IP addresses alone are insufficient.
+ARP (Address Resolution Protocol) (Plummer 1982) bridges this gap.
 The client broadcasts an ARP query: “Who has 10.0.0.1?
 Tell me your MAC address.”
 The router replies with its MAC address (say 00:1A:2B:3C:4D:5E).
 The client caches this mapping and can now address Ethernet frames directly to the router.
 Without ARP, every data frame would need to be broadcast to the entire LAN — extremely wasteful on a network with dozens or hundreds of devices.

 The client can reach the router.
 Now it needs to resolve www.google.com to an IP address.
-The client constructs a DNS query and encapsulates it in a UDP segment destined for port 53 on the DNS server.
-The query leaves the local network, traversing potentially multiple routed networks — forwarded by OSPF within an administrative domain, by BGP across domain boundaries.
+The client constructs a DNS query (Mockapetris 1987a, 1987b) and encapsulates it in a UDP segment destined for port 53 on the DNS server.
+The query leaves the local network, traversing potentially multiple routed networks — forwarded by OSPF (Open Shortest Path First) within an administrative domain, by BGP (Border Gateway Protocol) across domain boundaries.
 The DNS server resolves the name through a hierarchy of lookups (root server → .com TLD server → Google’s authoritative server) and replies with an IP address: 216.58.193.196.

 The client sends an HTTP GET request through the TCP socket: GET / HTTP/1.1.
 The web server processes the request and replies with the HTML content of the page.
 The browser parses the HTML, requests additional resources (CSS, JavaScript, images) through additional HTTP requests on the same or parallel TCP connections, and renders the page.
 The entire sequence — DHCP, ARP, DNS, TCP, HTTP — fired in under a second.